ev19u056/StopNN/README.md

 For the application of the neural network we will be using the [Keras framework](https://keras.io).
 We will be running it with the [TensorFlow](https://www.tensorflow.org) backend.

+Before going into the implementation of your neural network we should start by covering some concepts:
+- **activation function:**
+- **[loss function](https://towardsdatascience.com/understanding-binary-cross-entropy-log-loss-a-visual-explanation-a3ac6025181a):** the function you want to minimize during training  - ex: ReLU, ELU, softmax, sigmoid.
+- **learning rate:**
+- **regularizers:**
+- **optimization:**
+- **gradient-descent algorithm:**
+- **backpropagation:**
+- **weight initialization:**

+We'll go through all of them on the white board: design a neuron, feedforward the information and then back propagate.

 Now that your datasets are ready and you are familiar with the main variables it's time to build your machine learning model.
 To do this, you should use the `trainNN.py` script.

 #### Exercise 2 - Build your first NN model for classification